 The body can form blood clots in different parts of the body, most often in veins and arteries.
 The deep veins inside the body (e.g., those located in your leg and arm) are one of the main targets for blood clots to form.

 The deep veins also are the first to receive blood from the body and the last to drain it back.

 Accidentally, when there is an injury or a cut in your body, blood clotting is a way of protecting you from bleeding.

-But sometimes the blood can clot too much, which leading to complications that can be potentially dangerous.
-It can cause poor blood circulation which affects some critical parts of our body like the heart, lung, and brain.
+But sometimes the blood can clot too much, which leads to complications that can be potentially dangerous.
+It can cause poor blood circulation which affects some critical parts of our body like the heart, lungs, and brain.

 Fortunately, some foods and other ingredients found in nature may act as natural blood thinners.
 That helps to reduce the risk of clots and improve your health.